bartscherer/gfo/README.md

 - You have your own website and server.
 You can then simply co-host GFO on the same server (e.g. under the path https://mydomain.com/gfo/) and can then obtain the fonts from there.
 You then no longer have to change the static assets of your website if you want to use a new font, for example.
 Also, the basis for warnings for the use of Google fonts is then omitted, since they are obtained from your domain (e.g. https://mydomain.com) instead of from Google's servers.

-## Disadvantages of GFO

-- Unfortunately, the behavior of GFO **currently** is not yet equivalent to the behavior of Google's servers.
-When a browser visits fonts.googleapis.com, Google's API can determine which format to select for the fonts by providing information about the browser itself, which the browser automatically sends along.
-For example, with the current Firefox, I get the fonts in WOFF2 format.
-However, since GFO is a proxy, Google responds to each request with the fonts in TrueType format.
-This is somewhat older and contains, among other things, data that is not relevant for a font that is used on web pages. **The amount of data is therefore higher**.
-However, should this project find favor, I will be happy to make appropriate adjustments so that WOFF2 is used whenever possible.

-- The burden for downloading the fonts will be borne by your infrastructure.
-In a "perfect" world, I would have simply bought my own domain and run GFO there as a service to everyone.
-However, this is not easily possible because the more users visit your site, the more downloads of the fonts will take place, thus putting more load on your servers. **This is usually not a problem, however, since you can run multiple instances of GFO yourself and each instance can also handle large amounts of requests (about 1000 requests per second in tests)**.

-- This software is still under development and has passed tests well in some areas, however I am sure there are use cases that have not been tested yet. **So there is no guarantee that GFO will always work.**

-- You will have to host GFO yourself if no one else will do it for you.

-- Whenever a font is not available from cache, it could take a little longer to fetch it initially than it would take using Google.

 ## Advantages of GFO

 - **You don't have to worry about warnings** because of embedded fonts from Google.